 When you are decorating your apartment, you will want to spend a lot of your budget on good quality linens aka bedding and towels.

-One type of blanket that a lot of you went bananas for is the moroccan wedding blanket.
-This is a beautiful to throw to use in your bedroom or you could use it to make your sofa look more plush and cozy.
+One type of blanket that a lot of you went bananas for is the Moroccan wedding blanket.
+This is beautiful to throw use in your bedroom or you could use it to make your sofa look more plush and cozy.